Corrosion667/brain-games/README.md

 brain-prime
 brain-progression
 ```
-You can also use `brain-games`to only see the greeting.
+You can also use `brain-games` to only see the greeting.

-### Asciinema demonstarion brain-even:
+## Asciinema demonstarions
 The video demonstrates installing brain-even game, its launch, winning and loosing.
 [![asciicast](https://asciinema.org/a/HHUWw21Ng85MslnAC3nU3yKBZ.svg)](https://asciinema.org/a/HHUWw21Ng85MslnAC3nU3yKBZ)